 The Opportunity Dashboard consists of a series of charts displaying information on the opportunities priced in PrecisionLender.
 Because the information shown on the opportunity dashboard does not include existing loans and deposits, it allows you to focus on the value of new business that's being priced.
 Additionally, the opportunity must not be in a stage that has been omitted from the dashboard (see Setting Up Opportunity Stages).

-When you first log in, the Filter Bar is set to display your personal Opportunity Dashboard so that it contains only Opportunities for which you are the owner/ lender.
-By simply clicking on any of the regions, you are able to see rolled-up results at any level of the bank (provided that my security profile allows you to see into other regions within the bank).
-To return back to my personal Dashboard, you can just click the Home icon at the far left of the Filter Bar.
+You can use the Filter Bar to filter to any level in your regional hierarchy, down to the individual lender.
+When you first log in, the Filter Bar is set to display your personal Opportunity Dashboard so that it contains only opportunities that you own.
+By clicking on any of the regions, you are able to see rolled-up results at any level of the bank (provided that your security profile allows you to see into other regions within the bank).
+To return back to your personal dashboard, you can click the Home icon at the far left of the Filter Bar.